 All "logic-level" inputs (digital, pulse width, asynchronous and serial protocols) use a schmitt-trigger to condition the input signal.
 As such, the input voltage should be less than 0.5V to be recognised as a "low" level and greater than 2V to be recognised as a "high" level.
 Voltages between 0.5V and 2V are not guaranteed to be read as any particular state.

 Port Connections

-Ports 1, 2, 3 and 4 are provided on separate five pin Phoenix connectors.
-The pinout for these connectors is as follows:
+Ports 1, 2 and 3 share an eight pin Phoenix connector.
+The pinout for this connector is as follows: